You want to configure access logging for Symantec ProxySG or Advanced Security Gateway (ASG), and then send the log to a Reporter server.

 Any proprietary or open source FTP server will work.
 For simplicity sake this article uses a free open source FTP server named FileZilla Server.
 Symantec does not implicitly or explicitly promote this free FTP server software.
 It is merely using it as an example in the configuration of access log to Reporter server setup.
 Use with discretion when selecting an FTP server.

-Note: If interested in connecting to an external FTP server, or using the direct connect method, see the Symantec Reporter 9.x Initial Configuration Guide.
+Note: If interested in connecting to an external FTP server, or using the direct connect method, see the Symantec Reporter 10.x Deployment Guide.

 The easiest way to set this up is to install the FTP server on the Reporter server, which should have lots of free disk space.
 After you set up and configure the FTP server, configure ProxySG to upload the access logs to the FTP server.